megmcca/lammps/doc/src/fix_pimd.rst

 temperature for the system and the keyword *nhc* sets the number *Nc* of thermostats in each chain.
-For example, for a simulation of N particles with P beads in each ring-polymer, the total number of NH thermostats would be 3 x N x P x Nc.
+For example, for a simulation of N particles with P beads in each ring-polymer, the total number of NH thermostats would be 3 x N x P x *Nc*.

 Fix *pimd/langevin* implements a Langevin thermostat in the normal mode representation, and also provides a barostat to sample the NPH/NPT ensembles.

 .. note::

-   Both these *fix* styles implement a complete velocity-verlet integrator combined with a thermostat, so no other time integration fix should be used.
+   Both these *fix* styles implement a complete velocity-Verlet integrator combined with a thermostat, so no other time integration fix should be used.

 The *method* keyword determines what style of PIMD is performed.
 A value of *pimd* is standard PIMD.
 A value of *nmpimd* is for normal-mode PIMD.
 A value of *cmd* is for centroid molecular dynamics (CMD).
-The difference between the styles is as follows.
+The difference between the styles is in the following two paragraphs.

 In standard PIMD, the value used for a bead's fictitious mass is arbitrary.
 A common choice is to use :math:`M_i = m/P`, which results in the mass of the entire ring-polymer being equal to the real quantum particle.
 But it can be difficult to efficiently integrate the equations of motion for the stiff harmonic interactions in the ring polymers.

 A useful way to resolve this issue is to integrate the equations of motion in a normal mode representation, using Normal Mode Path-Integral Molecular Dynamics (NMPIMD) :ref:`(Cao1) <Cao1>`.
 In NMPIMD, the NH chains are attached to each normal mode of the ring-polymer and the fictitious mass of each mode is chosen as Mk = the eigenvalue of the Kth normal mode for k > 0.
 The k = 0 mode, referred to as the zero-frequency mode or centroid, corresponds to overall translation of the ring-polymer and is assigned the mass of the real particle.

 .. note::